 Even though many other builders such as Wordpress or Wix claim to be the easiest way to build a site, with a small amount of knowledge or training, Drupal is even easier:

 With custom content types, making landing pages for social media marketing campaigns is a breeze.

-Page builders allow you to easily create columns to organize your content and drop in written text or many types of media such as an images, videos or even embedding a YouTube video.
+Page builders allow you to easily create columns to organize your content and drop in written text or any other type of media such as an images or videos.